codemeta/codemeta.github.io/content/_index.md

 ## Introducing CodeMeta

-Software development creates changes, and scientific research requires reproducibility.
-Since software is routinely used in research projects, this can cause problems.
+CodeMeta provides a shared, minimal metadata vocabulary for software, designed to support research, discovery, citation, and interoperability across platforms.
+It is currently being used in major initiatives such as FAIRCORE4EOSC to make research software FAIR (Findable, Accessible, Interoperable, Reusable).

 _**CodeMeta acts as a vital bridge between these disciplines.**_